-The AI4EU Platform offers a methodology for ethical design and verification of AI applications, and an ELSEC observatory.
-The primary function of the Observatory is to act as a clearinghouse of information about ethical, legal, socio-economic and cultural debates within the EU, as they unfold throughout the project, and to stimulate and deepen the discussion on ethical issues, by bringing together a set of working grouping and publicise their results.
+The platform offers a methodology for ethical design and verification of AI applications, and an ELSEC observatory.
+The primary function of the Observatory is to act as a clearinghouse of information about ethical, legal, socio-economic, and cultural debates within the EU, and to stimulate and deepen the discussion on ethical issues, by bringing together a set of working grouping and publicise their results.

 Articles can include working papers presenting original ideas that are open to feedbacks, short articles on recent activities dealing with Ethical, Legal, Social, Economic and Cultural issues of AI (e.g. new laws, facts, events, etc.), case studies, research surveys, domain-specific concepts explained by relevant experts or blurred notions explained from different disciplinary perspective

 Reports are brief summaries of documents issued by governments, companies or independent organisations that share investigations, strategies, frameworks or plans concerning the implications of AI